decretist/Dissertation/Chapter4/chapter4.md

 rank reversal between the second- and third-most frequent words is a result of the fact that *non* occurs quite infrequently in Gratian0;
 see the table below.)
-After identifying the four most frequent words in the three comparison samples, next, count the numbers of occurrences of those words in each of the samples:[^24]
+After identifying the four most frequent words in the three comparison samples, next, count the number of occurrences of those words in each of the samples:[^24]

 ```python